NCAR/AVAPS-adi-hdl/projects/adrv9361z7035/avaps_revc/README.md

 design.

-For maintinability, we want to use the ADI hdl repository and tooling with minimal modification.
+For maintinability, we want to use the ADI hdl repository and tooling with minimal changes.
 Addition of this directory is the only modification made to the repository fork.